s4nat/ivy/README.md

 To reboot a PrimaryCM:
 1. Run `go build && ./ivy`
 2. You will be prompted to choose the node type: "Enter Node type ('1': CM, '2': Client, 'restartCM', 'restartBackup')"
-3. Type 'restartCM'.
+3. Type `restartCM`.
 This checks `cm.json` for the IP of the original Primary CM and runs the CM on that IP.

 To reboot a BackupCM:
 1. Run `go build && ./ivy`
 2. You will be prompted to choose the node type: "Enter Node type ('1': CM, '2': Client, 'restartCM', 'restartBackup')"
-3. Type 'restartBackupCM'.
+3. Type `restartBackupCM`.
 This checks `cm.json` for the IP of the Backup CM and runs the CM on that IP.

 ## How to send read/write requests
 - Send a write request by typing `writePage <pageNo> <content>`.
 For example, you type `writePage P1 Content1`.